fricas/fricas/README.rst

 CAS.
 In 2007 FriCAS_ forked from Axiom_.
 Currently the FriCAS_ algebra
 library is one of the largest and most advanced free general purpose computer algebra systems -- this gives a good foundation to build on.
-Additionally, FriCAS_ algebra library is written in a high level statically typed language (Spad), which allows natural expression of mathematical algorithms.
+Additionally, the FriCAS_ algebra library is written in a high level strongly typed language (Spad), which allows natural expression of mathematical algorithms.
 This makes FriCAS_ easier to understand and extend.